 Allow sufficient time for the sealer to harden according to the manufacturer's recommendations, before allowing traffic to move over the area.

 8. Final Testing.

-After sealing the tests specified in Section 772.04 E.6, "Initial Testing" and record the results.
+After installing sealer, perform the tests specified in Section 772.04 E.6, "Initial Testing".
+Record the test results on SFN 60844 Traffic Signal Loop Detector Test Report and submit the form to the Engineer.